#YouthOfUNESCO: On a Mission to Uncover Africa for Africans

 The UNESCO Abuja Office was created in the early 1960s as a National Office.
 In 2013 UNESCO Abuja Office evolved into a Multisectoral Regional Office for West Africa.
 It covers eight countries, namely Benin, Côte d'Ivoire, Ghana, Guinea, Liberia, Nigeria, Sierra Leone, and Togo.
 In this region, UNESCO is present with National Offices in Ghana and Côte d’Ivoire, and with Antennas in Liberia, Togo, and Benin.
 In addition, a project office has been established in 2018 in Sierra Leone and Guinea.

 The Office works across all the five Major Programme Sectors of UNESCO: Education, Natural Sciences, Human and Social Sciences, Culture, and Communication and Information.
-It is committed to collaborating with Member States and other partners to implement a stronger and better targeted strategy to build peace, eradicate poverty and achieve inclusive sustainable development by improving the quality, equity, and relevance of education, by harnessing science, technology and innovation to boost development and build related capacities, by mobilizing the heritage and creative industries for culture and development, by promoting freedom of expression and by using ICTs for development, and by enhancing gender equality and peace and citizenship education.
+It is committed to collaborating with the Member States and other partners to implement a stronger and better-targeted strategy to build peace, eradicate poverty and achieve inclusive sustainable development.

 All you need to know about our Strategy